harish3110/through-tinted-lenses/_posts/2020-03-28-Relearning how to learn deep.md

 In less than two weeks, I binged watch through the entire part 1!
 The course was nothing like I had taken before.
 All the concepts explained intuitively and efficiently, and more importantly, everything taught was visualized through code and by building state-of-the-art models.
 I fell in love with the teaching methodology and with the community it had granered.
 I couldn't but feel envious of the new students taking up the course to learn deep learning as I was comparing it to myself starting out in ML a year ago and how a course like this would have been extremely helpful to my past self.

-Despite my best efforts, I didn't feel like I put in the necessary commitment needed to make best use of the course due to other obligations.
-All this while I knew in the back of my head that i had to follow through on the course soon.
+Despite my best efforts, I didn't put in the necessary commitment needed to make the best use of the course.
 So when I got the chance to take part in this year's course(fastai v4), I didn't think twice.
-I definitely wanted to take part in the course in person, but I'm equally glad to be taking part in the course virtually considering all that's going around in the world at the moment!
+I definitely would have wanted to take part in the course in person, but I'm equally glad to be taking part in the course virtually considering all that's going around in the world at the moment!

 ---
 ## ~~Fact: Deep learning is hard~~